 Adjustability isn’t great for weight or stiffness, however, so the adjustable components were quickly superseded by wider variety of more easily replaceable components.
 This meant that it didn’t really matter if the frame wasn’t quite the right size or shape.
 By swapping stems you could fix small discrepancies in stack and reach, and by swapping the seat post you could effectively modify the seat tube angle.

 Of course there is more to frame design than the three ‘fit’ aspects of stack, reach and seat angle.
-But, and this is an important ‘but’, if the saddle and handlebars aren’t in the right pace relative to the cranks the rider’s bodyweight won’t be in the right place – so manufacturers tweaking the head angle, the trail, the front centre, the bottom bracket drop or the seat stay length to tune the handling of their off-the-peg frame is like shortening a new pair of trousers before you know who they are for.
+But, and this is an important ‘but’, if the saddle and handlebars aren’t in the right pace relative to the cranks the rider’s bodyweight won’t be in the right place – so manufacturers tweaking the head angle, the trail, the front centre, the bottom bracket drop or the seat stay length to fine-tune the handling of their off-the-peg frame is like shortening a new pair of trousers to fall perfectly around the ankles before you know who they are for.

 I think that the latest top-end bike designs have lost sight of the basics.
 The frames are still coming from moulds but whereas those before them allowed extensive customisation through extensive adjustment and replacement, the latest frames allow very little of either.
 Seatposts are frame-specific, not round, and stems and handlebars are integrated to allow cables and hoses to run internally.
 And what starts at the top of the price range trickles down.
 You no longer have to spend the price of a car to buy an unadjustable professional rocket bike, you can buy an equally unadjustable starter bike for less than a grand.